 Would her mother even take her back?
 Jamilah had already “shamed the family.”
 Her very traditional Palestinian mother had denounced her as a disobedient girl and a whore.
 It didn’t matter that Jamilah had never so much as kissed a man in her life.
 She had moved out on her own, and that was enough to make her a rebel in her mother’s eyes.
 She was still on good terms with her brother, but he would not go against their mother.

-If she didn't get the bike back, she wouldn't be able to work, which meant she wouldn't be able to pay her share of the rent.
+If she didn’t get the bike back, she wouldn’t be able to work, which meant she wouldn’t be able to pay her share of the rent.
 What would her roommate Shamsiyyah do?
-They were first cousins, but that didn't mean Shamsi would support her.
-As a Psych intern at San Francisco General, Shamsi barely earned enough to pay her own share of the rent.
-She might cover Jamilah's end for a month, but no more.
+They were first cousins, but that didn’t mean Shamsi would support her.
+As an interning trauma surgeon at San Francisco General, Shamsi barely earned enough to pay her own share of the rent.
+She might cover Jamilah’s end for a month, but no more.
 Jamilah could conceivably end up homeless – a shocking thought.
-She'd seen what became of the homeless in San Francisco.
+She’d seen what became of the homeless in San Francisco.

 It had been a busy morning.
 She’d delivered a dozen packages already, including a run to the Federal Building, and a monster run up Mission way that had accounted for nine tags on its own.
 The brisk October wind howled down the deep glass and steel canyons of the Financial District, and cut right through her track pants and green-and-blue company windbreaker.
 At least the constant movement of the job kept her from turning into a Palestinian Popsicle She’d delivered architectural plans, a banker box full of tax documents – she felt like a mule with that box on her back – court filings, payrolls, a ceramic vase, and in one case an interoffice envelope that simply went from the tenth floor of the Flood Building to the ninth, believe it or not.
 Their laziness is my pocket change, she thought.